arielf/speedtests/Comcast.md

 _Even after upgrading the plan by two tiers, The biggest pain is upload speeds.
 They are abysmal.
 Over 50% slower than what they used to be in the past at the lowest basic tier._

-_Comcast is throttling speeds down in order to push customers to higher-priced plans_
+_Comcast may be throttling speeds down in order to push customers to higher-priced plans_

+_Comcast is not allocating enough bandwidth to the upstream channels.
+The up vs down ratios are way too asymmetric_

 ## Update 2020-05-27